 Continue biting on the gauze immediately after surgery for a minimum of 30 minutes to stop the bleeding.
 If bleeding persists place another gauze pad and bite down for an additional 30 minutes.

 If treatment has been completed under sedation or you have taken anti-anxiolytic medication, a responsible adult will need to drive you home and accompany you for the rest of the day until you are fully recovered from the effects of the medication.

-For pain relief, analgesics and anti-inflammatory medication can be prescribed by your dental professional.
+For pain relief, analgesics and anti-inflammatory medication are prescribed by your dental professional and should be taken as direct.
 Certain medications will cause drowsiness and it is important not to drive or operate heavy machinery until fully recovered from the effects.

 For the first evening’s sleep, rest your head on two pillows so that your head is slightly elevated.
 Cover the pillow in a towel to protect from staining if bleeding occurs overnight.

-Use of ice packs in the first 24 hours will reduce the chance of swelling.
+The use of ice packs is not highly effective however in the first 24 hours it may assist with pain relief and help reduce swelling.
 Place ice packs on for 30 minute intervals for a few hours.

-After 24 hours you may gently brush the sutures / stitches with a soft toothbrush to remove plaque build-up around the wound.
+After 24 hours you may gently brush the teeth with a soft toothbrush.

 If you have a denture to wear, do NOT place it in your mouth until advised by your dental professional.